aneves/MicroUploadServer/README.md

 2. Edit the values.
 3. And restart the application.

-Check the code comments on [ConfigurationReader.cs](ConfigurationReader.cs) for more information about the properties.
+Check the code comments on [Configuration.cs](Configuration.cs) for more information about the properties.

 ## Running locally